person-holding-syringe-and-peptide-bottle

 LL-37 is an antimicrobial peptide from the cathelicidin family.

 It is predominantly produced by immune and epithelial cells in response to infection or inflammation.
-LL-37 has been shown to have potent antibacterial and anti-inflammatory properties, supporting the body in combating a variety of illnesses such as bacteria, viruses, and fungi.
+LL-37 has been shown to potentially have potent antibacterial and anti-inflammatory properties, supporting the body in combating a variety of illnesses such as bacteria, viruses, and fungi.

 Beta-defensins are an antimicrobial peptide family that plays critical roles in the immune system.